mstagg/nhl-scraper-poc/README.md

 ### NHL-Service

 The NHL-Service is represented by the `src/lambda/nhl-service.ts` file.
 You can run it as a mock lambda service locally by running the command: `start:nhlservice`.
 The chart below details the route you can use to query player statistics after they are populated in the local database.

+`http://localhost:8080/v1/game/2017020659` should return results if you ran the other two scripts with the default event values.

 | Resource                                                | Description                                                        | Params                                        | Notes                                                                                                                                                                                                                                                                                                                  |
 | :------------------------------------------------------ | :----------------------------------------------------------------- | :-------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |